Engineering nonlinear boson-boson interactions using mediating spin systems

 Many methods have been proposed for producing N00N states (see Refs.~\cite{Gerry2001,Kok2002,Pryde2003,Walther2004,Mitchell2004,Resch2007,Cable2007,Hofmann2007,Jones2009,Afek2010,Merkel2010,Wang2011,Zhang2018} for some examples).
-Thus far, N00N states with up to $N=5$ have been achieved in photonic systems~\cite{Afek2010}, $N=9$ using the vibrational modes of a trapped ion~\cite{Zhang2018}, and $N=10$ in a spin system~\cite{Jones2009}. {The second direction that we pursue in this work is that of devising an effective protocol -- based on nonlinear spin-boson couplings -- that naturally allows for the creation of (un)even N00N states, also referred to as N00M or M00N states~\cite{Wang2011,ZunigaSegundo2013}}, which consist of the superposition of $\ket{N}_1\ket{0}_2$ and $\ket{0}_1\ket{M}_2$ with $M\neq N$.
+Thus far, N00N states with up to $N=5$ have been achieved in photonic systems~\cite{Afek2010}, $N=9$ using the vibrational modes of a trapped ion~\cite{Zhang2018}, and $N=10$ in a spin system~\cite{Jones2009}.
+While our proposal is limited in the size of N00N states it can produce, it has the advantage of added flexibility; the second direction that we pursue in this work is that of devising an effective protocol -- based on nonlinear spin-boson couplings -- that naturally allows for the creation of (un)even N00N states, also referred to as N00M or M00N states~\cite{Wang2011,ZunigaSegundo2013}, which consist of the superposition of $\ket{N}_1\ket{0}_2$ and $\ket{0}_1\ket{M}_2$ with $M\neq N$.
+Strategies to create these states have been devised for superconducting microwave resonators~\cite{Wang2011} and trapped ions~\cite{ZunigaSegundo2013}, but we put forward a general method which is not restricted to one particular physical system.

 The remainder of this article is structured as follows.
 In Sec.~\ref{sec:spinBosonSystem}, we show how to manipulate the dynamics of one spin-boson system with linear couplings in order to create effective non-linear dynamics.
 This result proves useful in the rest of our analysis.
 We focus on replicating a cross-Kerr Hamiltonian of two {bosonic modes} in Sec.~\ref{sec:crossKerr}; firstly, in Sec.~\ref{sec:deriveCrossKerr} we find a protocol to generate this interaction.
 Secondly, in Sec.~\ref{sec:resultsCrossKerr} we present the results of numerical simulations comparing the effective dynamics entailed by the engineered non-linear model to the predictions stemming from the exact target Hamiltonian.
 We then shift our emphasis to fabricating N00M states via a non-linear beam splitter interaction in Sec.~\ref{sec:NOON}, demonstrating the method needed in Sec.~\ref{sec:deriveNOON} and analyzing the corresponding performance in Sec.~\ref{sec:resultsNOON}.
 We lastly draw our conclusions in Sec.~\ref{sec:conc}.